 Many resources make it accessible for new coders.

-SQL is indispensable in fields requiring data handling, like data science, finance, and business analytics.
+SQL is a query language that is indispensable in fields requiring data handling, like data science, finance, and business analytics.
 It’s the go-to language for anyone looking to work with databases and big data.

 Allows for efficient extraction of information from databases, whether small or large-scale.